skjohansen/playground-qy4r63yi/markdowns/lamdaexpressions.md

 * Lambda expressions must return a value
 * The result of a lambda expression is Func<inputs, output>

-The `=>` operator is called the "lambda operator", and is used when defining the method.
+The `=>` operator is called the "lambda operator", and is used when defining the expression.

 ### Example